Phyks/Touchless3DTracking/README.md

 A script to play music using chorizo pads as a musical keyboard.
 See [our website](http://hackens.org/Projets/TouchlessTracking) (french, but vids are available, more coming soon) for infos and demos.

+Launch `test_player.py` and use your keyboard to play music for now (A, B, C, D, E, F and G keys).

+# Noel2013

+__(working on)__

+Our code for a demo at Christmas party 2013.
+We wanted to play Jingle Bells using a chorizo player, 5 notes to fetch from the array and map to real sound.

+Use the same basis as `test_player.py` so it is also usable with a keyboard for fallback if whatever bad happen :)

 ### 3d view

 __(working on)__